Warfarin Care Enrolment and Procedure

 - have a minimum enrolment period of one month

-- have a General Practitioner (includes patients discharged from
+- have a General Practitioner who refers their patients to

 - have a valid contact phone number and mailing address